edwinb-ai/Cubed.jl/README.md

 ## Physical correctness

-Although the code is now stable enough to perform extensive computations, it may not be stable enough in terms of correctness, so some tweaking of the principal parameters like the time step should be modified at will until it is stable enough and suited to one's own needs.
+Although the code is now stable enough to perform extensive computations, it may not be stable enough in terms of correctness, so some tweaking of the principal parameters like the time step should be performed at will until it is stable enough and suited to one's own needs.